LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 In this lab, we're going to practice:

-- creating arrays that hold numerical data.
+- creating arrays that hold numerical data

 - populating an array with data